COVID-19: UP police station turns marriage venue

-For Anil and Jyoti, the nationwide coronavirus lockdown will be permanently etched in their minds and also find a place in their photo albums as the couple entered into wedlock in police station premises in UP's Chandauli district.
-Anil, a resident of Mahuji village in Chandauli district, and Jyoti, a resident of Ghazipur district, tied the knot in the presence of cops at the Shiva temple located inside the complex of Dheena police station in Chandauli on April 20.
+Anil, who is from Mahuji village in Chandauli district, and Jyoti from Ghazipur district tied the knot at a Shiva temple located inside the police station complex.
+"It was a marriage with limited means and five people each from the groom's side and from the bride's side were present during the ceremony,” SHO Rajesh Kumar told PTI.

-SHO of Dheena police station, Rajesh Kumar, told PTI, "It was a marriage with limited means and five persons each from the groom's side and from the bridegroom's side were present during the ceremony which took place on April 20 at the Shiva temple located in the Dheena police station compound."
-Kumar recalled that Anil had helped the police during a boat tragedy, which had taken place in February, by saving lives of a number of passengers who were travelling in the boat.
-His role was lauded by senior officials of the police and district administration.
+Police were returning a favour to the couple.
+Anil had helped them during a boat tragedy in February, saving several people from drowning.
+His role was lauded by senior officials of the police and the district administration.

 "Anil's marriage with Jyoti was already fixed for April 20.
-However, the imposition of the nationwide lockdown and its subsequent extension made him worried.
-He then contacted us and sought a solution.
-"Anil was told that since lockdown is in place, more than five persons are not allowed as a part of any marriage party or are allowed to gather at a particular spot," the SHO said.
+However, the imposition of the nationwide lockdown and its subsequent extension worried him.
+He then contacted us and sought a solution,” the SHO said.
+Police reminded him about the restrictions on gatherings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)